msendin/ManejoServicio/README.md

 # ManejoServicio
-A first experience with Service and BroadcastReceiver components
+A first experience with Service components